huizi135/WebAR/README.md

 # WebAR
 This project is WebAR Image Tracking, developed in Android Studio - Instant App, the original code is Java, some are kotlin.

-**But need someone to clean the code a bit to get a better version.

 ## Here I add few steps have been done.
 - Enable AR Core
 - Add Image Tracking Feature